systemjs/systemjs/README.md

 * Text `jspm.import('some/text.txt!text')`
 * WebFont `jspm.import('#google Port Lligat Slab, Droid Sans !font')`

-By default, plugins are loaded from the [JSPM plugin repository](https://github.com/jspm/plugins), but this location can also be customized locally.
+By default, plugins are loaded from the [JSPM registry](https://github.com/jspm/registry), as the name `!pluginName`.

-To submit or request a new plugin, create an issue or pull request at the plugin repository page.
+To submit a plugin, create a pull request on the registry page.

-### Transpiler Plugins
+### Custom Plugins

-Transpiler plugins are supported for loading templates or languages that compile to JavaScript.
+Custom transpiler plugins allow for loading templates or languages that compile to JavaScript.

 These are different from RequireJS in that they are extension-based plugin names: